skendrew/astro-instrumentation/employment.md

 Many university departments do also have members of their physics and astronomy faculty leading instrumentation research and development.
 These positions provide a lot of opportunity to work with, mentor and train junior scientists, build a group, be part of a stimulating academic environment, and form cross-disciplinary links with other fields.
 Conversely, you'll be subject to the same demands as your faculty colleagues: securing grant funding for equipment and salaries of your group members, teaching, committee memebrships, presenting at conferences, and publishing in peer-reviewed journals.
 Note that because laboratory research relies on hardware, running a successful instrumentation research group can require more funding than other areas of research.

 You'll find a list of university departments with a strong instrumentation presence in the [Resources](resources.md) section of these pages.
+Academic and observatory jobs typically get advertised on the [AAS job register](https://jobregister.aas.org/).

 ### Where are the jobs?